Demon core: Medical studies

 Two machinists, Paul Long and another, unidentified, in another part of the building, 20-25 ft away, were not treated.

 After these incidents, the core, originally known as "Rufus", was referred to as the "demon core".
 Hands-on criticality experiments were stopped, and remote-control machines and TV cameras were designed by Schreiber, one of the survivors, to perform such experiments with all personnel at a quarter-mile distance.

 Planned uses and fate of the core

 The demon core was intended for use in the Operation Crossroads nuclear tests, but after the second criticality accident, time was needed for its radioactivity to decrease and for it to be re-evaluated for the effects of the fission products it held, some of which were very neutron poisonous to the desired level of fission.
 The next two cores were shipped for use in Able and Baker, and the demon core was scheduled to be shipped later for the third test of the series, provisionally named Charlie, but that test was canceled because of the unexpected level of radioactivity resulting from the underwater Baker test and the inability to decontaminate the target warships.
 The core was melted down during the summer of 1946, and the material was recycled for use in other cores.

+In popular culture

+The "demon core" is often portrayed in popular culture as an example of a scientific cautionary tale.

+While not explicitly featured in the 2023 Christopher Nolan film Oppenheimer, the story of the core and Slotin is frequently cited in popular discussions surrounding the film.

+Numerous online science communication channels and documentaries discuss the core, often focusing on the dramatic "blue glow" and the reckless nature of the "tickling the dragon's tail" experiments.
+Starting around 2018, the "demon core" has often been the subject of online memes.